 According to a new special research report from the JLL New York Research and Hotels teams, New York is the most liquid hotel market in the world.
 2015 marked the city’s highest volume of transactions and highest-priced transaction on a per-room basis.
-Hotel performance will be under pressure in 2016 and 2017, given the city’s elevated supply pipeline, economic volatility in major source markets and the impact of home-sharing sites, but New York is… Read More
+Hotel performance will be under pressure in 2016 and 2017, given the city’s elevated supply pipeline, economic volatility in major source markets and the impact of home-sharing sites, but… Read More

 New York City Chart of the Week

 - Once a growth engine for the city, Manhattan’s financial services sector shrank by 6.4 percent from 2007 to 2014.
 The sector’s share of overall leasing activity fell by 9.0 percentage points over the same period.